Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Numerical Examples

-In this section, we provide numerical experiments to validate the global convergence results for tabular parameterizations.
-We investigate the behavior of biased policy gradient methods in the tabular parameterizations for continuing and episodic MDPs.
+We first investigate the behavior of biased policy gradient methods in the tabular parameterizations for continuing and episodic MDPs.
+Since these examples involve finite state and action spaces of moderate size, both the biased and unbiased policy gradients are computed exactly from their respective formulas rather than estimated from samples.
 For direct parameterizations, we utilize a projected gradient algorithm, where the updated policy is projected onto the feasible simplex region $\Delta^{|\mathcal{A}|}$ using a projection operator $P_{\Delta^{|\mathcal{A}|}}$, i.e., $\theta_{t+1} = P_{\Delta^{|\mathcal{A}|}} \left( \theta_t + \eta \hatdJ(\theta_t) \right),$ where the gradient for direct parameterized policies is given in~\eqref{eq:gradientdirect}.
 For tabular softmax policies, the updates follow \eqref{eq:biasedPG}, with the corresponding gradient defined in~\eqref{eq:gradienttabular}.

 \textbf{Continuing MDPs}: We adopt the Jack’s car rental problem~{\cite[Example 4.2]{RS-AB:2018}} as an illustrating example, where Jack moves cars between two rental locations for rentals to earn the most profit under the capacity limits.
 We set the maximum car capacity at each location to $5$ cars, and at most $3$ cars can be moved between locations in one day.
 To ensure that the actions are valid, if the action requests more cars to be moved than are available, only the available cars will be moved, and a penalty of $\$30$ per excess car will be charged.
 We compare the performance of the biased and unbiased policy gradient algorithms with varying $\gamma$, and the results of direct and tabular softmax parameterizations are given in \cref{figure:continuingDirect} and \cref{figure:continuingsoftmax}, respectively.